FenixAlliance/ABS.Docs/English/Web-Development/Client%2DSide-Apps/Web-SPAs.md

 ![image.png](/.attachments/image-34da8472-569f-46a2-a82f-787c07f51b56.png)

+Provide a URL for the running ABS SPA and the Alliance Business Suite will establish a proxy To the SPA Development Server.

 # Current limitations

 The React project template isn't meant for server-side rendering (SSR).
 For SSR with React and Node.js, consider [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).